-4.1.16 Public Disclosure Protocol
+4.1.15 Public Disclosure Protocol

 BWXT NEC has a Public Disclosure Protocol in place that sets guidelines for providing timely information to interested members of the public and other stakeholders.
-This Protocol and any Public Disclosures issued by BWXT NEC can be found at nec.bwxt.com under the Community tab.
-The Public Disclosure Protocol document is readily available for download as a PDF on our website.
-There were four (4) public disclosures made in 2023.
+This protocol and any public disclosures issued by BWXT NEC can be found at www.nec.bwxt.com.

+The Public Disclosure Protocol is readily available for download as a PDF on our website.